Fox-Chain/fox-explorer/README.md

-# The Block Explorer for Fox Ethereum
+# The Block Explorer for Fox

  the website: [http://explorer.fox.tech](http://explorer.fox.tech)